ology/techn.ology.net/blog/2023/03/02/creating-rhythms-with-perl/index.markdown

 This book is full of musical descriptions of mathematical sequences that can be interpreted as a series of rhythmic onset and rest beats.

-The descriptions of the math and algorithms are great, but the fact that the book has a companion website with mostly working (on my Macbook) [c code](https://abrazol.com/books/rhythm1/software.html) is a blessing!
+The descriptions of the math and algorithms are great, but the fact that the book has a companion website with mostly working (on my Linux machine) [c code](https://abrazol.com/books/rhythm1/software.html) is a blessing!

 Now the actual program names are abbreviations of their functionality.
 Like `cfcv()` - that stands for "a continued fraction convergent."
 I mirrored these names in order to maintain a connection with the book.
 But for what it's worth, naming things is hard.
 And coming up with any better names was difficult at best!